HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Prevent tags from being overwritten
 By default, users with access to push to a repository, can push the images to a repository with the same tag multiple times.
 As an example, a user pushes an image to `library/wordpress:latest`, and later another user can push a different image with the same name and tag but different functionality.
 This might make it difficult to trace back the image to the build that generated it.

-To prevent this from happening you can configure a repository to be immutable.
-Once you push a tag, DTR won’t allow anyone else to push another tag with the same name.
+Docker DTR can prevent this from happening with the immutable tags feature that can be configured on a per repository basis.
+Once an image is pushed with a tag, that particular tag cannot be overwritten.

 More information about immutable tags can be found here: https://docs.docker.com/datacenter/dtr/2.3/guides/user/manage-images/prevent-tags-from-being-overwritten/